 But it still had a long way to go.
 Most Americans were actually apathetic when they learned about the Holocaust in Europe.
 It wasn’t happening in their country, after all, so why should it bother them?

-And yet, the circle of empathy has widened to include the above groups for most of the Western world, and it continues to expand.
+And yet, the circle of empathy soon widened to include the above groups for most of the Western world, and it continued to expand.

 Democracy took the circle of empathy out of the hands of the powerful and into the hands of ordinary people.
 Ever since major democratic movements started in the late eighteenth century, groups within each culture have been able to speak about their marginalization for the first time, and demand equality with the dominant groups.